 Previously you identified your early adopter customers as "wealthy stay-at-home moms between the age of 30 and 50".
 You also defined your main value proposition to them as "the easiest way to get fit".
 The problem you are solving for them is overcoming the difficulty in getting started.

-You closely track how many of these people end up visiting your site and make bookings.
+You closely measure your marketplace's success by tracking how many of these people end up visiting your site and make bookings.
 If you do not get enough visitors—you probably want to have at least a few hundred to get statistically significant results—you email more people until you have a sufficient number.
 You contact some of them to ask them about their experience.
-Based on the insights from these discussions you make a few adjustments to your filters and change the wording of your landing page slightly.
+Based on the insights from these discussions, you make a few adjustments to your filters and change the wording of your landing page slightly.

 After some initial testing, you conclude that the initial traction seems promising: every third visitor ends up making a booking on your site.
 You decide it is time to release the site to a bigger audience.